lsst/LDM-PMT/index.rst

 Each epic captures a non-trivial work that is associated with a subset of work defined in a planning package.
-Each epic has a clear description, well defined deliverables, and relationships with a planning package (an epic *implements* a PP), and a Milestone (an epic *blocks* a milestone).
-Epics are resources loaded, and have start and end dates defined.
+Each epic has a clear description, well defined deliverables, and relationships with a planning package (an epic *implements* a PP), and a milestone (an epic *blocks* a milestone).
+Epics are resource loaded, and have start and end dates defined.

-Each epic is broken into smaller chunks of work, called *Stories*.
-Stories are primarily used to define and manage short-term activities of individual developers.
+Each epic is broken into smaller chunks of work, called *stories*.
+Stories are primarily used to define and manage the short-term activities of individual developers.

 Epics and stories are used to track all software work, as well as work on delivering hardware and services that are tightly coupled with software (example: "Deliver OpenStack-based Test Cluster